-Rita Baghdadi is an Emmy award winning Moroccan-American documentary filmmaker whose work has been supported by Tribeca, Sundance, the International Documentary Association, Film Independent, Points North Institute, ITVS, Netflix, IFP and Technicolor, and has screened in top festivals worldwide.
-Rita has made a name for herself as a strong vérité storyteller with the ability to gain trust and capture beauty in the moments unfolding in real time.
-The Hollywood Reporter described Rita’s camerawork as intimate.
+Rita Baghdadi is an Emmy award winning documentary filmmaker whose work has been supported by Tribeca, Sundance, the International Documentary Association, Film Independent, Points North Institute, ITVS, Netflix, IFP and Technicolor, and has screened in top festivals worldwide.
+Rita has made a name for herself as a strong visual storyteller with the ability to gain trust and capture beauty in the moments unfolding in real time.
+The Hollywood Reporter described Rita’s work as intimate.

 Recently, Rita's documentary City Rising was awarded three Emmy awards including Best Social Issue Film.
 Her feature documentary My Country No More won Best Feature at the 2018 Big Sky Documentary Film Festival and was picked up for broadcast by Independent Lens.
-Rita is also an accomplished Director of Photography, having shot on several features including Served Like A Girl (SXSW ‘17), And She Could Be Next and Kirby Dick & Amy Ziering’s upcoming documentary.
+Rita is also an accomplished Director of Photography, having shot on several features including Served Like A Girl (SXSW 2017), Circus of Books (Tribeca 2019), Mr. Toilet (Hot Docs 2019), And She Could Be Next (coming soon) and Kirby Dick & Amy Ziering’s upcoming documentary.

 — Storytelling is my passion.
 My quest is to leave audiences with a feeling long after the screen goes dark —